56eo/56eo.github.io/team.md

   <img src="/assets/images/RobertoBeth_Small.jpeg">
 </p>
 ## Roberto Beth
 CTO & Founder.
 Roberto completed his studies with a MS’c in Spatial Information Management at Carinthian University of Applied Sciences, specializing in Environmental Monitoring.
 His expertise are Data workflows and Decision Support Systems based on GIS.
-At the moment he coordinates the GIS data intake and outtake for n-sea in the Netherlands, while cooperating with 56EO.
+At the moment he coordinates the GIS data intake and out-take for n-sea in the Netherlands, while cooperating with 56EO.

 {% include social-links-roberto.html %}